-The project follows a mixed approach of reaching more people and key people for different goals.
+The project follows a mixed approach to reaching more people and key people for different goals.
 It also tries to link achievements from 2015 and 2016, so that they can foster the future sustainability of the work.
-In the first place the project’s focuses on reaching a broad audience (more people) to aim for individual healing and community level reconciliation.
-On the other hand it also reaches out to key people on policy level (key actors 3 & 4) with the goal to influence the socio-political level and the shape of structures that favour reconciliation, healing and sustainable peace.
-The dialogue facilitators (key actors 2) are partly considered as key people in the community.
-They don’t necessarily have positions of influence, but as they themselves are especially challenged from the armed conflict time, their reconciliation attempts do have a role model character for others.
+In the first place, the programme focuses on reaching a broad audience (more people) to aim for individual healing and community level reconciliation.
+On the other hand, it also reaches out to key people on a policy level (key actors 3 & 4) with the goal to influence the socio-political level and the shape of structures that favour reconciliation, healing and sustainable peace.
+The dialogue facilitators (key actors 2) are partly considered as key people in the communities.
+They don’t necessarily have positions of influence, but as they themselves are especially challenged from the armed conflict time, their reconciliation attempts do have a role model character for others in their communities.

-To work towards the sustainability of the initiated process, it is crucial to enhance and widen the achieved skills of the key actors 1 & 2.
+Considering to work towards the sustainability of the initiated process, it is crucial to enhance and widen the achieved skills of the key actors 1 & 2.
 Working with Playback Theatre over time is a challenging process of individual growth and self-reflection.
 Hence, only if the key actors 1 & 2 are able to respond to the audiences’ needs, the dialogue work can develop its full potential.
 The major contribution of working with theatre art is that the experiences of the audiences go beyond their cognitive understanding.
-They recreate emotional connections and discover human communalities across the dividing lines of the community.
+They recreate emotional connections and discover human commonalities across the dividing lines of the communities.

-In order to reach out to the national level, a selection of extraordinary stories shared during the theatre-facilitated dialogue events will be documented (photos and creative story writing).
-Out of this collection a publication and a photo exhibition will be presented and launched to an audience of policy makers and peace workers in Kathmandu (key actors 4).
+In order to reach out to the national level, a selection of extraordinary stories shared during the theatre-facilitated dialogue events is being documented (photos and creative story writing).
+Out of this collection, a publication and a photo exhibition will be presented and launched to an audience of policymakers and peace workers in Kathmandu (key actors 4).
 The goal is to maintain the dialogue on reconciliation between grassroots experiences and the national level.
-This will set a clear sign against political tendency of silencing people’s experiences and legitimating impunity.
-In addition, it will promote the people’s needs for truth, acknowledgment and healing as well as the integration of creative approaches into the process of reconciliation and peacebuilding.
+This will set a clear sign against a political tendency of silencing people’s experiences and legitimating impunity.
+In addition, it will promote the people’s needs for truth, acknowledgement and healing as well as the integration of creative approaches into the process of reconciliation and peacebuilding.